JetBrains/compose-multiplatform/tutorials/Web/Building_UI/README.md

 ### Style

-There are two options to set components' style:
+There are ways to set the style for a component:
-- Using inline style
+- Using inline styles
-- Using Stylesheet
+- Using stylesheets

-Now we quickly have a look at `style` block where inline style can be defined:
+You can declare inline styles via the `style` block of a component:

 ```kotlin